mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--store-predictions` (Default value = `false`)

   - `true` Datasets, where the ground truth has been replaced with the predictions of a model, are written into ARFF files.
-Does only have an effect if the parameter `--output-dir` is specified.

     - `decimals` (Default value = `0`) The number of decimals to be used for real-valued predictions or 0, if the number of decimals should not be restricted.